 Wine in China

-Establishing a wine-distributing company in China is not very complicated.
+Setting up an alcoholic beverages-distributing company in the Chinese market is not overly complicated.
 Like in the other sectors, wholly-owned foreign enterprises and joint ventures are the most common form of business presence in China.
 The company should follow the regulations of the local Administration of Industry and Commerce.
 It also should prepare labels according to the rules of the China Entry-Exit Inspection and Quarantine Bureau.